jjv360/mp-avatars/README.md

 - Download the ZIP file from the release page, or build it yourself.
 - In WordPress, go to Plugins > Add New > Upload Plugin and select the ZIP file.

+## Avatars

+- [Iron Man](https://sketchfab.com/3d-models/iron-man-1a21e1b8f2844956a30d28838d5f816a#download) - _need to fix glitch when transitioning between walking and running_